Houston vs. Navy NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Houston and its opponents have scored at least 49 points only two times this season.
+- Houston has combined with its opponents to put up more than 48 points only two times this season.

-- The two teams combine to average 41.7 points per game, 7.3 less than the over/under in this contest.
+- The two teams combine to average 41.7 points per game, 6.3 less than the total in this contest.

-- The 51 points per game these two squads have allowed their opponents to score this season are 2.0 more than the 49 total in this contest.
+- This contest's over/under is 3.0 points lower than the 51 these two squads combine to give up per game in 2021.

-- The Cougars and their opponents have scored an average of 55.7 points per game in 2021, 6.7 more than Saturday's total.
+- The average total in Cougars games this season is 55.7, 7.7 points more than Saturday's total of 48.

-- The 49 over/under in this game is 6.7 points higher than the 42.3 average total in Midshipmen games this season.
+- The 48 over/under in this game is 5.7 points above the 42.3 average total in Midshipmen games this season.

 Houston Stats and Trends

-- Houston has two wins against the spread in three games this season.
+- Houston has two wins against the spread in three games this year.

-- This season, the Cougars won ATS in their only game as a favorite of 20 points or more.
+- The Cougars have been favored by 20 points or more once this season and covered the spread.

 - Houston's games this year have gone over the total in one out of three opportunities (33.3%).

-- The Cougars put up 36.7 points per game, comparable to the 36.0 per outing the Midshipmen allow.
+- The Cougars put up 36.7 points per game, comparable to the 36.0 per outing the Midshipmen surrender.

-- Houston is 2-0 against the spread and 2-0 overall this season when the team puts up more than 36.0 points.
+- Houston is 2-0 against the spread and 2-0 overall in games when it records more than 36.0 points.

-- Houston is 2-0 against the spread and 2-0 overall when the team totals more than 344.5 yards.
+- In games that Houston amasses over 344.5 yards, the team is 2-0 against the spread and 2-0 overall.

-- The Cougars have turned the ball over five times this season, two more turnovers than the Midshipmen have forced (3).
+- This year, the Cougars have turned the ball over five times, two more than the Midshipmen's takeaways (3).

 - Find the latest spread and moneyline odds for Houston at SISportsbook.